Our staff and collaborators

 University Health Network

-Her career as a psychiatrist, educator and administrator spanned almost thirty years until her retirement as Head of the Department of Psychiatry and Director of Medical Education at St. Paul’s Hospital, Providence Health Care in June of 2014.
-She was a member of the Psychiatry Examination Board for the Royal College of Physicians and Surgeons of Canada from 2001-2014 and Vice-Chair of the Board for the last three years of her tenure.
+Dr. Maria Corral completed her medical studies at the University of British Columbia.
+She worked for 30 years as a psychiatrist, educator and administrator until her retirement as Head of the Department of Psychiatry and Director of Medical Education at St. Paul’s Hospital, Providence Health Care in June of 2014.
+She was also Vice-Chair of the Psychiatry Examination Board for the Royal College of Physicians and Surgeons of Canada from 2011-2014.

 Research Associate / Former Dalglish Fellow